Be skeptical of institutions that demand sacrifice

-Companies are institutions, and institutions have decisionmakers.
-More often than we like to admit, decisions are made based on what will make the decision-maker feel good.
-The less this is aligned with desirable outcomes, the more dysfunctional an institution will be.
-(So dysfunction is also a matter of perspective.
+Companies are institutions, and institutions are a collection of contracts between people.
+These contracts allow people to make decisions that will affect many others.
+Decisions are often driven by what will make the decision-maker feel good.
+The less this is aligned with desirable outcomes, the more dysfunctional an institution becomes.
+(Thus dysfunction is also a matter of perspective.
 Desirable for who?)

 It does no good to be angry about natural disasters.
 But it may do good to be angry about avoidable dysfunction.
 If it doesn’t need to be so bad, we should be skeptical of any system of organization that makes it so.